Tskalka/DataStructureTutorial/2-Sets.md

 Now finding the data we want is easy because we already know what the index will be.
 Thus giving us a O(1) performance for determining if the data is part of our set.

 ### Conflict resolution
+What happens when we want to add data to our sparse list that already has something in the spot it is supposed to go?
+Having too many conflicts can affect our performance.
+There are two different ways to resolve this conflict
+* 1. Open Addressing
+* 2. Chaining

+Open Addressing - If something is already using the space that the data is supposed to get hashed into, that new data will try checking the space to the right of the occupied space.
+If that's taken , it will continue moving once to the right to find an open space.
+This can cause problems and even more conflicts if the next spots of the sparse list are taken.
+*Remember* more conflicts means less efficent performance

 ## How to implement a Set in python